PLEASE NOTE: The ‘before’ photos shown in this post were taken by the previous owners of the property.

 Then a kitchen was installed – the sink is positioned where the wardrobe used to be.

 On the other side of the kitchen there’s a dining nook for four.
-The kitchen gets the least light so I wallpapered a feature wall in my chosen colours.
-There’s also a cupboard for glassware and crockery in this area and it’s on this that guests find most of their breakfast provisions.
+The kitchen gets the least light so I wallpapered a feature wall in my chosen colours to brighten the room up.
+There’s also a cupboard for glassware, crockery and condiments in this area, and it’s on this cupboard that guests find most of their breakfast provisions.

 Changes made to the patio